zukunft/zukunft.com/docs/code_functions_all.md

             rontend.php
     \-- url_cache_key - section for function url_cache_key not yet defined that it should be cached page in /frontend.ph p
+    \-- user_msg_html - section for function user_msg_html not yet defined that it should be cached page in /frontend.ph p
     \-- save_html_page - section for function save_html_page is expected to be save in /frontend.php
     \-- execute_and_next - section for function execute_and_next not yet defined that it should be cached page in /front end.php